-11. Will the development impact on people's health and well-being (e.g., in terms of noise, odours, visual character and 'sense of place', etc.)?
+Will the development impact on people's health and well-being (e.g., in terms YES OH Please explain of noise, odours, visual character and 'sense of place', etc.)?

-The activity is expected to have a low-medium impact on the visual character of the area as the mast will be disguised as a tree.
+The activity is expected to have a low-medium impact on the visual character of the area if the mast will be disguised as a Pine tree.
 The proposed communications mast is not expected to produce any noise or odours during the operational phase.
 Some noise can be expected during the construction phase, but this will be temporary and is expected to be negligible.